 This edition will mark four years since the first Focus Electric entered the global car market.
 Naturally, that means we’re seeing better features than ever before.
 But perhaps the most important aspect is that it’s helping electric cars become more accessible.

 People aren’t going to buy electric cars unless it’s convenient.
 Moreover, many drivers won’t buy them because they simply aren’t aware of them.
 However, the 2016 edition will be seen in more dealerships than ever.
-Ford dealers like the one at http://www.tch.co.uk/ could soon be making headway into the way we view electric cars altogether.
+Ford dealers like the one athttp://www.tch.co.uk/ could soon be making headway into the way we view electric cars altogether.
 And the Focus Electric is a central figure.

 The increased availability won’t just improve awareness.
 Many drivers will like the idea of driving an electric car, but will feel hesitant until they’ve driven one.
 Booking a test drive could be the difference between interest and wanting to purchase.

 For electric car drivers looking for a new model in 2016, there will already be a huge deal of excitement surrounding the Ford Focus Electric.
 But the fact it could change this sector of the industry should be reason for eco-friendly people to celebrate everywhere.
+We can’t wait for its release.

 Since 2008, we have been covering the electric vehicle market, and things have certainly changed since then.
 Back in the day, an electric vehicle startup, Tesla Motors, perked international interest with the Tesla Roadster.
 Then dozens of concepts, specialized automakers, and eletrofitters rolled in.
 I remember when it was only the little guys like ZAP, Think, Tesla, Zenn, etc. We’ve seen exotic supercars and concepts like the Eliica, Aptera, and Lightning GT, and low speed, neighborhood electric vehicles like the BG-100 and REVA.
 Some came to fruition, some did not.
 This international attention garnered the interested of the major automakers like Ford, GM, Nissan, and Mitsubishi.
 These majors not only created concepts, but have begun delivering electric vehicles in mass.
 Here are a few fully charged, highway capable 2012 models for the masses that you can order for delivery right now.
 In the US, these all qualify for a $7,500 federal tax credit.